+#3.
 Disable absolute volume

 You can resolve sound issues with your connected Bluetooth device, such as an intolerably loud level or a lack of control, by turning on the “Disabling absolute volume” option.

+#4.
 Dark mode for all apps

 No matter if you are using any android app development services, you can still leverage a system-wide dark mode option if you are running Android 10 or above.

+#5.
 Boost gaming performance

 Some games and applications will enable smoother gameplay and better graphics for you.
 Meanwhile, higher performance implies that the battery will be drained faster.

+#6.
 Fake GPS location